rauc/rauc/docs/advanced.rst

 Storing Data in The Root File System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case of a writeable root file system, it often contains additional data,
+In case of a writable root file system, it often contains additional data,
 for example cryptographic material specific to the machine, or configuration
 files modified by the user.
 When performing the update, you have to ensure that the files you need to